wafman/Jquery_Selectors_Events/README.md

 Start time: 10:01am

-Finish time:
+Finish time: 10:45am

-Actual time needed to complete:
+Actual time needed to complete: 44 minutes

 Number and name of feature: 6 - Styling with Flexbox